Magicblocks/magicblocks.io_arduino/index.rst

 -------------------------------
 - Install Arduino core for ESP32.
 Follow the instructions on `official arduino core for ESP3 <https://github.com/espressif/arduino-esp32>`_
 - Clone the `ESP32-Magicblocks library <https://github.com/Magicblocks/ESP32-Magicblocks>`_ to your Arduino libraries folder
-- Create a new project and past the code below:
+- Create a new project and past the code below in the .ino file:

 	.. code-block:: c

 		#include "ESP32_MB_Core.h"

-		unsigned long lastPing=0;
 		ESP32_MB_Core device;

 		void setup(){